Hmrinal/Data-Analysis-in-R/README.md

 Open the code ```Analysis_LDA.R``` in Rstudio after downloading both RStudio and RStudio for windows simply run it.
 Before this save the csv files in a folder so that you can fetch it by putting the location of saved file in the code.

-Similarly fetch the files for SVM and Decision Tree model and run the code line by line by pressing ```Ctrl+Enter```.
+Similarly fetch the files for SVM and Decision Tree model and run the code line by line by pressing ```Ctrl+Enter```, with single or multiple selections.